Symplectic 4-manifolds admit Weinstein trisections: Putting symplectic braided surfaces in bridge position

+Now that we have checked we have singular disk tangles in each of the three $4$-dimensional sectors, we just need to check that the intersections of $\Phi(Q)$ with the $3$-dimensional handlebodies $H_1$, $H_2$, and $H_3$ are trivial tangles.
+We start with $H_2$, which lies above $\{|z_1|=1\}$.
+The intersection of $Q$ with $H_2$ is represented in the center diagram at the top of Figure~\ref{fig:braidcoords}. $\Phi(Q)\cap H_2$ differs from $Q\cap H_2$ by deleting the portions of the braid in $\pi^{-1}(U_i)$ which get pushed out of $H_2$ into $Z_3$ by $\Phi$.
+From this, we see that $\Phi(Q)\cap H_2$ is a union of braided tangles which are trivial because the braiding can be undone by an isotopy of the endpoints of the tangle in the boundary of $H_2$.
+Note that this assumes that there is at least one $U_i$ where $Q$ is pushed up by $\Phi$ (if there are no critical points of $\pi$ on $Q$, we can still choose a trivial piece on which to let $\Phi$ push $Q$ up into $Z_3$).

+Next we check that $\Phi(Q)\cap H_1$ and $\Phi(Q)\cap H_3$ are trivial tangles.
+To understand these tangles, we use the perspective of the movie with $\{r_1=c_r\}$ frames, and see how $\Phi(Q)$ intersects $H_1$ or $H_3$ in each frame.
+Note that this movie slices $H_1$ or $H_3$ into concentric tori shrinking down towards the core of the solid torus (the core is avoided by $\Phi(Q)\cap H_i$). $\Phi(Q)$ intersects each of these concentric tori in a finite collection of points which are contained in $\cup_i \pi^{-1}(U_i)$.
+We can track the movie traced out by these points to see the relevant tangle.
+We draw these tangles for each of the models (tangency, node, cusp, or trivial) in Figure~\ref{fig:tangle}.

-In order to see the intersection of $Q$ with $H_1$ and $H_3$, observe that, in the movie, $H_1$ is sliced into concentric tori and $Q$ intersects the torus in each slice in a finite collection of points.
-Dropping the radial $z_2$ coordinate, we draw $H_1$ and $H_3$, tracking the movie of points as a tangle for each model in Figure~\ref{fig:tangle}.
-In the movie of points in the tori $H_1\cap V_r$ for $r\leq1$ or $H_3\cap V_r$ for $r\geq 1$, pairs of points join together and disappear to form arcs of the tangle.
-The track of the points in this movie is the projection of these arcs to the torus.
-Because arcs of the same color can be projected up to isotopy as embeddings, the tangles $Q\cap H_1$ and $Q\cap H_3$ are trivial.
+For a tangency, node, node or cusp, in the movie of points in the tori $H_1\cap \{r_1=c_r\}$ for $c_r\leq1$ or $H_3\cap \{r_1=c_r\}$ for $c_r\geq 1$, we see the births of two pairs of points.
+The track of these births in each handlebody is a pair of arcs.
+For a trivial model, a single pair of points is born which track out a single arc.
+The track of these births on $\Sigma$ is the projection of these arcs to the torus.
+Because arcs of the same color can be projected up to isotopy as embeddings, the tangles $Q\cap H_1$ and $Q\cap H_3$ are locally trivial.
 Note that for the total surface there will be many disjoint copies of these models inserted in disjoint regions of the torus.
+It follows that $\Phi(Q)\cap H_1$ and $\Phi(Q)\cap H_3$ are trivial tangles.